By-product

+Sawdust is a by-product of lumber production.

 A by-product or byproduct is a secondary product derived from a production process, manufacturing process or chemical reaction; it is not the primary product or service being produced.

 A by-product can be useful and marketable or it can be considered waste: for example, bran, which is a byproduct of the milling of wheat into refined flour, is sometimes composted or burned for disposal, but in other cases, it can be used as a nutritious ingredient in human food or animal feed.
 Gasoline was once a byproduct of oil refining that later became a desirable commercial product as motor fuel.
 The plastic used in plastic shopping bags also started as a by-product of oil refining.
 By-products are sometimes called co-products to indicate that although they are secondary, they are desired products.
 For example, hides and leather may be called co-products of beef production.
 There is no strict distinction between by-products and co-products.